The Cohen-Macaulay representation type of arithmetically Cohen-Macaulay varieties: CM-wild varieties

-We will consider a couple of related notions of CM wildness of a variety.
-Algebraically this means that, for any finitely generated associative $\bk$-algebra $\Lambda$, the category of MCM modules over $R=\bk[X]$ contains, in some sense, the category $\FMod_\Lambda$ of left $\Lambda$-modules which have finite dimension over $\bk$.
+We will consider a couple of related notions of CM-wildness for a closed scheme $X\subset\PP^n$.
+Algebraically this means that, for any finitely generated associative $\bk$-algebra $\Sigma$, the category of MCM modules over $R=\bk[X]$ contains, in some sense, the category $\Mod_\Sigma$ of finitely generated left $\Sigma$-modules.
+We spell this out in more detail in the next paragraph.
+We adopt \cite[Chapter XIX]{simson-skowronski} as general reference for this part.